 Myth#1: Frequent meals and intermittent fasting both have some health benefits.

 Fasting has been practiced by humans for countless years.
-Our bodies are capable of handling fasting spells.
+Human bodies are capable of handling fasting spells.
 According to research, fasting has advantages for weight loss, metabolic health, disease prevention, blood sugar levels balanced, and even life extension.

 You avoid experiencing the sense of starvation that comes with fasting by eating every two to three hours.
 Because of the continual flow of healthy calories, energy levels are high and consistent.
 And muscle mass is preserved when an activity program is followed.